samrjthompson/ProjectMars/README.md

 Money is earned through tax, trade, tribute, and/or looting.

 Tax is earned from your population.
 Each pop type will give a different level of tax (except slaves who will give no tax).
-Tax will also be modified based off event modifiers (e.g., a sacrifice to the Gods will boost productivity), and pop happiness.
+Tax will also be modified based on event modifiers (e.g., a sacrifice to the Gods will boost productivity), and pop happiness.

 Trade/Commerce is earned through imports and exports.
 Slaves also increase your import and export value.